 Best for live music

 There are plenty of amazing places to visit in Loíza to watch live bomba music.
-Start in Piñones to cruise the kiosk strip and buy delectable fritters, like the famous empanadillas de jueyes (crab empanadas) and the plantain-and-ground-beef delicacy pionono.
+Start in Piñones to cruise the kiosk strip and buy delectable fritters, like the famous empanadillas de jueyes (crab empanadas) and pionono (a delicacy with plantains and ground beef).
 El Boricua is a favorite with locals.
 Arrive early, as lines can snake around the establishment.

 After that, head over to El Imán Bar to listen to live bomba music and watch the bailaores (flamenco dancers) execute increasingly difficult moves to satisfy the drummers and the crowd.

 Local tip: Bomba gatherings are informal and sometimes impromptu.
-To get a sense of the times and days for activities available in the area, it’s best to check out Corporación Piñones Se Integra, a nonprofit community-based organization in Loíza tasked with preserving the town’s traditional history.
+To get a sense of the times and days for activities in an area, it’s best to check out Corporación Piñones Se Integra, a nonprofit community-based organization in Loíza tasked with preserving the town’s traditional history.

 2. Isla Verde